ch-m-n/Newtures/README.md

 # Newtures
-Heroku deployable Binance Futures trading bot
+Heroku Binance Futures trading bot

 Please read comments in `strategy.py` for more information about trading options